Jenkins CodeWords integration: automate CI/CD workflows

 FAQs

 Does this replace Jenkins plugins?
 No. CodeWords handles what happens after Jenkins fires events.
-Keep your existing build plugins; use CodeWords for the intelligent routing and response layer.
+Keep your existing build plugins.

 Can I trigger Jenkins builds from CodeWords?
 Yes.
-CodeWords can call the Jenkins Remote API to start parameterized builds, making it useful for scheduled triggers or event-driven pipelines.
+CodeWords can call the Jenkins Remote API to start parameterized builds.

 Start automating your Jenkins pipeline